freemancw/PoseDesigner/README.markdown

 or short movement clips.

 The software will consist of two pieces: the GUI designer and a library that can be linked into your program to expose the recognition functionality.
+This repository contains the GUI editor files - a sister repository will be created when the recognition library is mature enough.

 Currently, only OpenNI driven programs are supported.
 It is possible that future versions will also support the official Microsoft SDK.